 Our first stop, the Travertine Nature Center, is the place to start with kids.
-With a creek running under the nature center, the building that resembles Frank Lloyd Wright’s prairie-style architecture.

-I picked up a map and the Junior Ranger booklets.
 The Chickasaw National Recreation Area offers Junior Ranger programming over the weekends to earn the badge and patch.
 Take a hike, or if the weather is warm, swim in the natural swimming areas created by CCC-built waterfalls.

 Bison Viewing Area

 After several attempts at bison viewing, we caught the bison near twilight in the viewing area, including a couple of baby bison grazing near their mothers.
 The best time to see animals, including the bison, is at dusk and dawn.

 History of Platt National Park

 A little know fact about Sulphur, Oklahoma, it’s home to demoted Platt National Park.
 It doesn’t happen often, but national parks can loose their designation and it happened to Platt National Park (1906 to 1976).
 It was the seventh national park and it became a national park when Crater Lake National Park and Mount Rainier National Park earned their designation.

 The Federal Government purchased 33 mineral springs to protect the area from private overdevelopment in 1902 from the Choctaw and Chickasaw Nations.
 Tourists and bathers flocked to the renamed Sulphur Springs Reservation.At the time in the U.S., hydrotheraphy was fashionable along with Hot Springs, Arkansas.